-We talk a lot about the resilience of military kids and while it’s true that military children can handle the challenges regularly thrown their way, it’s also true that a PCS move can be difficult for even the most adaptable kid.
+We talk a lot about the resilience of military kids, especially during April, the Month of the Military Child.
+And while it’s true that military children can handle the challenges regularly thrown their way, it’s also true that a PCS move can be difficult for even the most adaptable kid.
 After all, their entire world changes and they’re forced to start over in every possible way: New home, new location, new schools, new friends, and on and on.

 While we, as military parents, can’t change the reality of an upcoming move, these days there are more resources than ever to help our kids through it.
 One of the biggest issues for children of any age during this transition time is getting plugged into their new community.